centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 * Click on **OK**

 > The repeat task parameter is necessary when new servers join the domain.
-> the script might get executed before that certificate gets issued.
+> The script might get executed before that certificate gets issued.
 > With that parameter, we ensure that the task will be executed at least once after the WinRM certificate is issued.
 > If any member of the community knows what event can be used to trigger this task to only be executed the next after the certificate is issued, we will be more than happy to get your feedback to adapt this procedure